 The platform allows users to build apps quickly from scratch or customize existing forms and templates to deploy apps within minutes.
 Use cases include building admin panels, inventory lists, forms, dashboards, and so on.

 Budibase offers an internal database, but it also supports external sources like MongoDB, MySQL, Airtable, and other popular data sources.
 Budibase also integrates with tools like Zapier, Make, Sendgrid, and others to further expand app functionalities.

 In addition to the pre-built templates, there are also several pre-built components that users can leverage to design, build and automate their apps.
 Since it is OpenSource, Budibase is free to use, but the platform offers an enterprise plan as well with premium support services.

-If you need an automated Low Code platform like Integormat or Zapier, but you'd prefer it to be open source, Huginn is a great alternative to consider.
+If you need a Low Code automation platform like Integromat (Make) or Zapier, but you'd prefer it to be open source, Huginn is a great alternative to consider.
 Huginn allows you to build bots or agents that perform automated tasks for you on the internet.

 Apps built with this platform can be used to scour the web for news, watch out for events online or take specific pre-programmed action.

 Huginn began in 2013 and the app has grown in popularity over the years, with a very active community behind it.
 The platform integrates with a host of other apps including Slack, Basecamp, Twilio, and so on.